 - Canadian County Election Board, 200 S Bickford Ave. in El Reno, (405) 422-2422

-Regular voting is 7 a.m. to 7 p.m.
+Regular voting was 7 a.m. to 7 p.m.
 Dec.
 10 at your usual polling location, which you can find using the voter portal at ok.gov/elections/ovp or on your voter ID card.
-Two precincts in far northwest Oklahoma City have new voting locations as of this fall: Precinct 550151 now votes at St. Paul’s Lutheran Church at 10600 N Council Road, and Precinct 550153 now votes at Newchurch at 9201 N Rockwell Ave.
+Two precincts in far northwest Oklahoma City have new voting locations as of fall 2019: Precinct 550151 now votes at St. Paul’s Lutheran Church at 10600 N Council Road, and Precinct 550153 now votes at Newchurch at 9201 N Rockwell Ave.